mat-lo/yun-examples/README.md

 ![screenshot](/pictures/three.jpg)

 Interaction between three.js and Yún Server.
-The amount of light perceived by an LDR is changing the Y-scale of a textured box, rendered using webGL.
+The amount of light perceived by an LDR changes the Z-scale of a textured box, rendered using webGL.